vetrek/SmartNet/README.md

 # SmartNet
-HTTP Networking Library that aims to make Networking as easy as possible.
+SmartNet is an HTTP networking library written in Swift that aims to make networking as easy as possible.
 Greatly inspired by SENetworking (https://github.com/kudoleh/SENetworking).

 ## Features